 fbpx

-Relaxation vs Deep Tissue – What is the difference?
+Relaxation vs Deep Tissue Massage

 With so many different types of massage out there, it can be difficult to choose which therapy is right for you.
 Some days you may want to unwind and relax while others you need targeted relief from tension and stiffness after a particularly stressful week.
+To help you choose which therapy is most suitable for your needs, here is a look at two of the most popular therapies: Deep Tissue and Relaxation Massage.

 Do you crave that good-pain feeling that really works out the kinks?
 If you’re a fan of firmer pressure from the elbows and knuckles, a Deep Tissues massage would be great for you.